rai68/opwngrid/README.md

   </p>
 </p>

-This is the source code of the API server for https://pwnagotchi.ai/
+This is the source code of peering feature of the pwnagotchi source, currentl also contains the server code for the old pwngrid listening, will be removed in future